AH-Huynh942/Twitter_bot/README.md

 ### Developer - Andy Huynh ###
 ### In Association with - Tyler Burton ###

-_In order use this application, you must create a config python file (config.py)._
+_In order use this application, you must create a config python file (config.py) with the following variables._
 #### config.py template: ####

 **Twitter Developer Keys (Signup for Twitter Developer and create an application thus and give write/access/direct permission - https://developer.twitter.com/en/apply-for-access)**